The Ultimate Guide to Chile Ancho Substitutes: Flavorful Alternatives for Your Dishes

 2. Guajillo Chile

-• Flavor Profile: Slightly sweet, smoky, tangy, with a moderate heat level.
+• Flavor Profile: Slightly sweet, smoky, tangy, with moderate heat.

 • Best for: Salsas, soups, sauces, and marinades.